fbgallet/roam-extension-speech-to-roam/README.md

 ## To be done right after installation

 In the settings, provide an OpenAI API key (by copying/pasting an existing key or generating a new key via [this link](https://platform.openai.com/api-keys)).
-You need an account on OpenAI to benefit from Whisper transcriptions.
+You need an account on OpenAI to benefit from Whisper transcriptions, and a payment method has to be defined.

 ## Voice transcription